Source materials for "Conversations With Crazy Horse" by Bruce Brown

 This is not the heroic Custer story that the Americans like to tell themselves (the one full of buckskin bravado to the bitter end), but a few of the Indians -- supported by a few Seventh Cavalry survivors -- have been trying to tell a different story from the beginning.

 In his first eye-witness account of the battle, Curley said he saw "two of Custer's men killed who fell into the stream."
-In his account of the same moment in the battle, White Cow Bull -- who was much closer to the action than the furtive Curley -- said the second trooper shot mid-river was an officer on "a sorrel with... four white stockings" -- in other words, Custer himself, although White Cow Bull didn't know it at the time!
+Describing the same moment in the battle, White Cow Bull (who was much closer to the action than the furtive Curley) said the second trooper shot mid-river was an officer on "a sorrel with... four white stockings" -- in other words, Custer himself, although White Cow Bull didn't know it at the time!

 Crow chronicler Pretty Shield, who gave the Crow scouts' candid, for-family version of what happened that day, told the same story from the Seventh Cavalry side.
-She said both Goes Ahead (her husband) and Half Yellow Face (her uncle) told her that Custer was shot at the outset of the battle -- not the end -- and "died in the water of the Little Bighorn."
+She said both Goes Ahead (her husband) and Half Yellow Face (her uncle, the leader of the Seventh Cavalry's Crow scouts) told her that Custer was shot at the outset of the battle -- not the end -- and "died in the water of the Little Bighorn."

 White Cow Bull said the Seventh Cavalry's charge stopped the moment the officer on the sorrel horse was blown "out of his saddle and hit the water," whereupon the American troopers "all reined up their horses and gathered around where he had fallen," exactly the sort of rudderless behavior that characterized Custer's men for the last hour of their lives.